 Host - refers to the university that you are applying to study at; can be a university or a program provider (such as API, AIFS, etc.)

 Host Payment/Plan A - this is a payment plan option with the National Student Exchange; with this plan, students pay all tuition (at the host in-state rate) and fees to their host campus on a credit per credit basis

 Learning Content - an item in your application that you need to read or watch to gain a better understanding of things to consider for your program or to explain certain aspects of your application

-Material Document - part of your application, these are items our office needs to receive to complete your application; some are completed by IPI and are a way for you to monitor the status of your application (they will be marked as such if it is IPI's responsibility)
+Material Document - part of your application, these are items our office needs to receive to complete your application; some are completed by the Study Away office and are a way for you to monitor the status of your application (they will be marked as such if it is our responsibility)

 north2north Exchange - a study away program with a university in the University of the Arctic consortium.
 Tuition payment is the same as for an exchange.
-IPI has a north2north Scholarship that students can apply to, that are only applicable to exchanges within north2north.
+The Study Away office has a north2north Scholarship that students can apply to, that are only applicable to exchanges within north2north.